 Fish, chips, cup o' tea, bad food, worse weather, Mary effin' Poppins...
 London

 Regardless of any political catfight, it is a known fact that more and more Hungarians work abroad.
 Temporarily, permanently, on assignment, on their own.
 Members of our ‘little’ pole community are no exception.
 However, some people bring back more than souvenirs.
 They bring ideas and values that they can share with their pole-loving comrades.
-I talked to three ladies who did just that.
+I talked to two ladies who did just that.
 What do the Brits have to offer that we don’t already know?

 Dr Veronika Rákli left a ministry job to pursue pole dancing.
 A teacher by education, she also worked as a communications consultant.
 While she left those jobs behind, she took with her what she learned as teaching is still a very important part of her life.
 Veronika teaches pole dance and aerial yoga, and works with dance- and movement therapy.
 She learned the healing powers of movement first-hand as she used to suffer from spinal problems.

 When and how did you move abroad?

 I moved to London in 2013 to get my master’s degree in dance-, movement- and psychotherapy.
 Before that, I spent a year in the Netherlands where I taught pole dancing to the chinese pole artists of the University of Arts, and I also taught pole in Amsterdam and Rotterdam.
 During this time I had the opportunity to improve my English to a more advanced level which was a requirement at the University in London.

 Was it hard to find your place (and a pole) in London?

 London’s structure of pole education is completely different than that in Hungary.
 The entry fees are very expensive which limited my options to go to classes.
 However, I started working for a small studio very soon, where I was a trainer for two years and where I could figure out the basic differences between pole cultures.